 Offsite – covers everything you can do to bring attention to your website, i.e. on YouTube for added Google understanding about your offering, but crucially through Link Building to improve your site’s authority.

-So, it’s up for interpretation what should go in each category, but now let’s say you have got a good grasp of the core areas, what do you need to consider during COVID-19?
+So, it’s up for interpretation what should go in each category, but now let’s say you have got a good grasp of the core areas, what do you need to consider during COVID-19 and beyond?

 - At the moment there is a huge trend spike around Coronavirus.
 What if you are a travel company and didn’t have an article about COVID-19?
 You might not favour so well, but let’s say most will, how could you give fresh perspective to what everyone online is saying?
 What is your perspective in your niche and the future of travel in it?